 As the world’s population increases and the demand for agricultural products rises, small farms have an opportunity to play a big role and reap many benefits, if they are able to join together to form farmer producer organizations (FPOs) to increase their aggregate size.
-TCI is undertaking a two-year study to assess challenges facing FPO models in India and Mexico.
+TCI is undertaking a study to assess the challenges facing FPO models in India and Mexico.

 The project aims to create lessons, tools, and resource pathways to strengthen small farm aggregators, while simultaneously catalyzing a community of practice of funders, implementors, and policy stakeholders.

 TCI researchers will gauge the results of farmer aggregation globally, highlighting case studies from India and Mexico for comparison, in order to:

 - Identify successful and unsuccessful strategies for making FPOs economically sustainable and boosting agricultural growth.

 - Assess how FPOs come together to form inclusive agribusiness entities that are integrated into the full production and supply cycle.

 - Clarify how FPOs access essential infrastructure and inputs, leverage new marketing opportunities, and reach a wider customer base.

 - Evaluate the effect farmer producer organizations have on smallholder market linkages, social/gender inclusion and empowerment, nutrition sensitivity in markets development, and overall welfare.

 The project is funded through a $1 million grant from the Walmart Foundation.

 The cornerstone of this project is TCI’s FPO Hub.
 A part of TCI’s Center of Excellence in Delhi, India, the Center serves as a repository of learnings, information, and knowledge for the advancement of FPOs in India.